Comparative Law: Indigenous Nation-Building and Inherent Jurisdiction

 persons vs property debate; federal anti-cruelty protections and provincial welfare

-legislation in Canada; and Indigenous laws and perspectives on nonhuman animals.
+legislation in Canada; and Indigenous laws and perspectives on non-human animals.

 Indigenous Peoples and Canadian Law